vechiato/vechiato.github.io/content/post/Book Developer Relations Playbook.md

 #### **Chapter 28: Building a DevRel Culture**

 Culture is everything.
-This chapter covers trust, openness, and sustainability—and why swag isn’t a substitute for values.
+This chapter covers trust, openness, and sustainability and why swag isn’t a substitute for values.

 #### **Chapter 29: The Future of DevRel**